Damix-hash/SelfBLOX/README.md

 (THIS PROGRAM IS ONLY FOR EDUCATIONAL PURPOUSES ONLY)
 # SelfBLOX

 SelfBLOX is a program that leverages various APIs to automate a wide range of functions related to the popular online game Roblox.
-Through this program, users can easily access and manage their account information, check their Robux history, and perform many other tasks with just a few clicks.
+Through this program, users can easily access and manage their account information, check their Robux history, and perform many other tasks.

 ## Features
 - Retrieve account information